kellerl3641/about-me/README.md

 <br>
 <b>Some things that I hate</b>
 - I really don't appreciate it if anyone takes my food randomly and decides that they want to eat it.
-- I don't like being targetting although if you do it, I will do it too.
+- I don't like being targeted although if you do it, I will do it too.